 Whether you’ve recently joined WVE or you’ve been with us since the ‘90s, thank you.
-This year marks 25 years of working to protect the health of women and our planet.
+2020 marked our 25 anniversary, and 25 years of working to protect the health of women and our planet.
 Back in 1995, we opened our doors with a mission to ‘build bridges with each other, strengthen our collective voice and work to create a society that is ecologically sustainable and socially just.’
 With a budget of only $9000 and a staff of two, we started locally—reducing pollution from a nearby container mill, stopping a proposed goldmine on Montana’s Blackfoot River, and decreasing pesticide spraying by state and local agencies.

 Today, Women’s Voices for the Earth leads tens of thousands of advocates in the U.S. and beyond in taking on the toxic chemicals that harm our health and communities.
 Our campaigns target the chemicals linked to breast cancer, birth defects, asthma, reproductive problems and more, that are distributed to millions through products made for our homes and bodies.
 Thanks to you, our campaigns are making a powerful impact—you’ve helped pass health-protective laws and move some of the largest consumer product companies in the world to take notice and make changes.
 Let’s celebrate our accomplishments.
 Here’s a look back at some of the biggest WVE victories since 1995:

 1999: WVE and MEIC won a precedent-setting lawsuit affirming Montanans’ “fundamental right to a clean and healthful environment.”